bccsa/pcm-volume/README.md

 pcm-volume
 ===========
 This module changes the volume of a given PCM data stream.
-At the moment only signed 16bit PCM data is supported, also I'm not quite sure about this as my knowledge about PCM is very limited.
+It should work with any type of little endian signed integer PCM stream, but not (yet) with floating point formats.
 I don't know whether this is the right way to do things.
 Feel free to contact me/open a pull request if you want to add something.

 Install